Example configuration entry esp32_ble_beacon: type: iBeacon uuid: 'c29ce823-e67a-4e71-bff2-abaa32e77a98'

 id (Optional, ID): Manually specify the ID for code generation.

-major (Optional, integer): The iBeacon major identifier of this beacon.
+major (Optional, int): The iBeacon major identifier of this beacon.
 Usually used to group beacons, for example for grouping all beacons in the same building, but has no effect if the BLE receiver doesn’t use it.
 Defaults to

 First, you’ll need to set up the configuration for ESPHome.
 Just copy the configuration above and change the UUID to something unique.
 For example, you can copy this randomly generated UUID: